Longwater1234/WedemyClient/README.md

 # WedemyClient

 Clone of Udemy, built using Vue 3 + Typescript + Element Plus + Injector/Provider API (No Vuex!).
-All pages and components have been built with Options API, despite Vue 3.
+All components but 1 have been built with Options API.
 This App is also integrated with PayPal and CreditCard checkout (both powered by **Braintree**).
+Backend is a Springboot application.

 ## Live Demo (coming soon)
 The Demo uses Sandbox (Test) Mode of Braintree Payments.
 No actual money will be deducted on Checkout.
 You may use test credit-card numbers [listed here](https://developer.paypal.com/braintree/docs/guides/credit-cards/testing-go-live/java).